 Questions for a Complex World

-The MA and PhD Human Science degree program offers an opportunity to appreciate the timeless questions central to how we know, believe, and decide what is true.
-Human Science seminars and coursework provide students with the opportunity to explore contemporary issues including the conflict of religion, science, politics, and culture in domestic and global contexts; the role of class, race, and gender in current social problems; and facilitating change in organizations, communities, and cultures.
+Our M.A. and Ph.D. programs in Human Science offer you an opportunity to appreciate the timeless questions central to how we know, believe, and decide what is true.
+Our transformative learning model includes online graduate courses and face-to-face seminars that offer an opportunity to explore contemporary issues including the conflict of religion, science, politics, and culture in domestic and global contexts; the role of class, race, and gender in current social problems; and facilitating change in organizations, communities, and cultures.

 Many Saybrook students study Human Science to enhance their careers by expanding their awareness of diverse perspectives through cross-cultural and interdisciplinary studies.
 Through this degree program,you will develop greater insight into the human experience through the lenses of epistemology and critical social science, and gain insights from discourses in critical theory, cultural criticism, feminism, and post-modernism.